Wi-Fi: Transmitter power

 Compared to cell phones and similar technology, Wi-Fi transmitters are low-power devices.
 In general, the maximum amount of power that a Wi-Fi device can transmit is limited by local regulations, such as FCC Part 15 in the US.
 Equivalent isotropically radiated power (EIRP) in the European Union is limited to 20 dBm (100 mW).

-To reach requirements for wireless LAN applications, Wi-Fi has higher power consumption compared to some other standards designed to support wireless personal area network (PAN) applications.
+Wi-Fi, however, has higher power compared to some other standards designed to support wireless personal area network applications.
 For example, Bluetooth provides a much shorter propagation range between 1 and 100 metres (1 and 100 yards) and so in general has a lower power consumption.
 Other low-power technologies such as Zigbee have fairly long range, but much lower data rate.
 The high power consumption of Wi-Fi makes battery life in some mobile devices a concern.